hwarang97/DeepLearning.AI/README.md

 ## What is purpose of taking this course?
 1. understanding how to improve model and excercise it
 2. understanding how to solve problem through project
-3. AI fundamental like batch-norm, drop out, ...
+3. AI fundamental like batch-norm, drop out, etc

 ## What can i do after taking this course?
 1. kaggle competition